Radio and streaming music submission options for indie musicians

 2SER 107.3 Web Site || Submissions Page Notes: Let’s go down under!
 2ser is in Australia, Sydney to be more exact.
 They take submissions via email and will go as far as full albums.
 They also do interviews and other promotional stuff.
 I did not go through shows to see genres.
 They also didn’t make it obvious if they want Aussies and blokes down under alone (g’ day to the Tasmanians and New Zealanders out there(.
 It’s worth taking a shot with or at least researching more.

-Unsorted ls5 of sta6ions in o6her ares of the world.
+Unsorted lst of stations in other ares of around the globe.

 I'm a long, long time online personality in the realm of sports and blogging.
 I also suffer from the rare genetic condition neurofibromatosis Type 2.
 You can read a bit more about me on the official "About" page here on Johnnyfonts.com